 All applicants must meet minimum acceptable scores on the Hesi Test, which is a timed test.
 The test have two components: math and reading.
 Applicants are strongly encouraged to review basic math and reading skills prior to testing.
 Test rules are as follows:

-Applicants need to arrive 30 minutes prior to testing time and pay the testing fee to the business office.
-Cost for this year’s exam is $40.00.
+Applicants need to arrive 30 minutes prior to testing time and pay the testing fee of $40-$50 to the business office.
 Payment is to be made with cash or money order only.
 No checks accepted.

 State or federal issued photo identification is required for testing.